dim2r/tcp_tee/README.md

 ```
 Tcp_tee utility listens on some tcp port (8080 by default) and forwards all data to a server you want (127.0.0.1:80 by default).
 Tcp_tee saves all transmitted data to .log files.

 It is usefull to quickly monitor http traffic or other tcp traffic.
-It is a simplified tcpdump alternative wich is compatible with most OSes.
+It is a simplified tcpdump alternative which is compatible with most OSes.
 ```
 Usage:
 tcp_tee [--listen_port 8080] [--forward_address 127.0.0.1] [--forward_port 80] [--request_log_file request.log ] [--responce_log_file responce.log]